InvGate Service Management tutorials

 How to automate ticket routing with InvGate Service Management

 Having the right tool will give you a huge advantage when it comes to ITSM practices.
-InvGate Service Management is an all-round solution that can help you easily and quickly automate your ticket assignment processes.
+InvGate Service Management is an all-round solution that can help you easily and quickly automate your ticket routing and assignment processes.
 Now, let's see how it's done.

 • Round Robin - Assigns tickets automatically to the next available agent in a sequence.